cytidd/notes/notecards.md

 When someone chooses the comparison for you, be sure to come up with your own before making a decision.||
 Today's prices more closely resemble high-frequency trading.||
 Hire good people and trust them.
 Quickly admit mistakes and scramble out of them.
 Remove ignorance by always learning.||
-We increase the imporance of something as soon as we start thinking about it or paying it attention - whether it's important or not.||
+We increase the importance of something as soon as we start thinking about it or paying it attention - whether it's important or not.||
 Those who lie for you, will lie to you.||
 When authorities argue, especially in public, it undermines the authority they're known for.
 People are most persuaded by a consensus of experts.||
 The fear of scarcity can persuade us to do something we might have otherwise put off - or not done at all.||